jenkinsci/electricflow-plugin/README.md

 - Starting Stage: Specify starting stage to run in the CloudBees CD release pipeline

-  -   Parameter is required if ‘Stages to run’ is not used
+  -   Parameter is required if ‘Stages to run’ is not used.

 - Stages to run: Specify stages to run in the CloudBees CD release pipeline